ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2026-09-27-llm-raspberry-pi.md

 ---

 <span class="firstcharacter">W</span>orking on a Raspberry Pi (RPi) feels like a trip back to memory lane.
-My undergraduate training was in electronics engineering, and I still remember my final year project to involve an RPi.[^1] Now that I'm in the field of NLP, I'm quite curious how we can fit *large* language models into these small devices.
+My undergraduate degree was in electronics engineering, and I still remember my final year project which involves an RPi.[^1] Now that I'm in the field of NLP, I'm quite curious how we can fit *large* language models into these small devices.
 In this blog post, I document my journey in running a quantized Qwen 3.8-27B model in a Raspberry Pi 5!